coveo/source.coveo.com/_posts/2017-06-22-kubernetes-in-production-kops-terraform-jenkins.md

 terraform plan -lock-timeout=20m -input=false
 ```

-You probably see in there that we generate the terraform files in a subdirectory, that is because kops creates the kubernetes terraform config but we also build things over it and include the kops generated terraform files as [modules](https://www.terraform.io/docs/configuration/modules.html)
+You probably see in there that we generate the terraform files in a subdirectory.
+This is because Kops creates the Kubernetes Terraform config, but we also add things over it.
+The generated Terraform configuration is included as a Terraform [module](https://www.terraform.io/docs/configuration/modules.html)

 The directory tree looks like this: